top of page

 Have you been diagnosed with “secondary Sjogren’s”?

-“Secondary Sjogren’s” has long been used to describe Sjogren’s that occurs together with another connective tissue disease (CTD), such as rheumatoid arthritis (RA) or systemic lupus erythematosus (SLE).
-Despite widespread use, the term “secondary” is outdated, inaccurate and misleading.
-The correct term is “associated Sjogren’s.”
+“Secondary Sjogren’s” has long been used to describe Sjogren’s that occurs together with another autoimmune rheumatic disease (AIRD) such as rheumatoid arthritis (RA) or systemic lupus erythematosus (SLE).
+Despite widespread use, the term “secondary” is outdated, inaccurate , and misleading.
+Sjogren's is a unique disease whether or not it occurs with another AIRD or immune-mediated disease.
+Rheumatologists often refer to AIRDs as connective tissue diseases (CTDs), although this term outdated and non-specific.

 If your rheumatologist calls your Sjogren’s “secondary”, it is a good idea to ask if they manage your disease the same way they would manage Sjogren’s alone (previously called “primary”).
 If they downplay Sjogren’s because it is “secondary”, you might not get the care you need.

 For many years, “secondary Sjogren’s” was assumed to be a milder form of Sjogren’s.
 This is not the case.
-We now know that the disease characteristics are the same as Sjogren’s alone when you account for the overlapping features from the associated CTD(s) (122, 123, 153) Patients with associated Sjogren’s, just like Sjogren’s alone, should be offered comprehensive monitoring and management.
+We now know that the disease characteristics are as for Sjogren’s alone when you account for the overlapping features from the associated AIRD (122, 123, 153).
+Sjogren's patients should be offered comprehensive monitoring and management for Sjogren's even if they have another AIRD.
+For example, Sjogren's is much more likely to cause dysautonomia, small fiber neuropathy, and lymphoma than the other AIRDs.

-Sjogren’s deserves specific attention, regardless of how many CTDs the patient has.
+Sjogren’s deserves specific attention, regardless of how many AIRDs the patient has.

 Sjogren’s does not turn into SLE (lupus).

-What can you do if you think that your Sjogren’s care is being neglected or overshadowed by another CTD?
+TIP: What can you do if you think that your Sjogren’s care is being neglected or overshadowed by another AIRD?

 Ask your rheumatologist if they think Sjogren’s is less important than your other disease(s).